AndyOGo/gulp-json-sass/readme.md

-# Gulp-json-sass
+# Gulp-json-scss

 > Gulp plugin for turning JSON files into files of scss/sass variable definitions.

-*Issues should be reported on the [issue tracker](https://github.com/rbalicki2/gulp-json-sass/issues).*
+*Issues should be reported on the [issue tracker](https://github.com/AndyOGo/gulp-json-sass/issues).*

 This JSON file can also be read by your Javascript.
 This will make it easier to keep your JS code used for layout and your CSS code in sync.